-- 3.1 Share education with residents regarding electric and plug-in hybrid electric vehicle (EV/PHEV) incentives, financing, charging infrastructure (public and private), benefits, etc. - 3.2 Continue evaluating the full municipal fleet for vehicle replacement opportunities - 3.3 Install charging stations at municipal facilities after integrating more EVs/PHEVs into the fleet. - 3.4 Encourage fewer individual in-city staff trips and more carpools.
+- 3.1 Develop resident education regarding electric and plug-in hybrid electric vehicle (EV/PHEV) incentives, financing, charging infrastructure (public and private), benefits, etc. - 3.2 Continue evaluating the full municipal fleet for vehicle replacement opportunities - Replace vehicles with EVs/PHEVs as appropriate. - Right-size vehicles when replacement opportunities arise. - Establish a policy for fuel efficiency standards for city fleet vehicles. - 3.3 Install EV charging stations at select municipal facilities after integrating more EVs/PHEVs into the fleet. - 3.4 Encourage fewer individual in-city staff trips and more carpools.
 Prioritize using EVs/PHEVs for these shorter trips. - 3.5 Review and amend city policies to encourage employees to adopt a telework/in-office split schedule. - 3.6 Continue to encourage inclusion of roundabouts into planning and educate the public on the benefits of reducing idling and lowered emissions.